About Shred-it® Document Destruction

 Shred-it is the only company in the world to offer Shred-it® Solutions, an integrated ecosystem of best-in-class products and services designed specifically to ensure information security and workplace privacy.
 Shred-it® Document Destruction allows businesses to comply with legislation and ensure that their confidential client, employee and business information is kept secure at all times.

 Why put a clean desk policy in place?

 Help protect your company, your clients and your reputation.

-Encourage better organisation and productivity for your employees, and provide peace of mind for your customers.
+Encourage better organization and productivity for your employees, and provide peace of mind for your customers.

-In order to promote a clean desk policy, we recommend you teach the 3 “P”s of office organisation and follow these yourself to set the best example:
+In order to promote a clean desk policy, we recommend you teach the three “P”s of office organization and follow these yourself to set the best example: